ebraminio/PInvokeSerialPort/README.md

 It useful in cases System.IO.Ports.SerialPort is not working well (for connecting to \\.\... devices)

-For having this library, you can download PInvokeSerialPort.dll or just simple download it from nuget :)
+For having this library, you can download PInvokeSerialPort.dll or just simply download it from nuget (https://nuget.org/packages/PInvokeSerialPort) :)